 - Financial Instruments

-- Classification and reclassification of financial instruments
+- Re-cap of classification and reclassification of financial instruments in IAS 39

 - Initial and subsequent measurement